 “Your telling me we are stuck in a never-ending cycle of assassinations?”

 “Yes.
-Although the Blade’s warriors have no historic information, so they don’t realize that they are Yowinize too.
+However, Blade’s warriors have no historic information, so they don’t realize that they are Yowinize too.
 They believe they are human.”

 I paced in front of the gate, my mind caught in a tangled nest of information.
 “What about the blue hair and green skin thing?
 Wouldn’t they see that?”